- You can use canonical URLs to avoid duplicates, improve links, and ranking signals for content available through multiple URL structures.

 - By default, canonical tags would be ignored.

-- To enable canonical URL indexing, please set ignore canonical as No in the HTTP collection settings.
+- To enable canonical URL indexing, please set ignore canonical as No in the WEB collection settings.

 - Your site has multiple URLs as you position the same page under multiple sections.